 - Build muscle

 - Improve mood

-When we consider doing the leg press over the squat, one consideration might be whether there is a better hormone response doing one movement over another.
-In other words, is there a greater increase in testosterone or growth hormone after doing leg press or squat?
+When we consider doing the leg press over the barbell squat, one consideration might be whether there is a better hormone response doing one movement over another.
+In other words, is there a greater increase in testosterone or growth hormone after doing leg presses or squats?